The results are in:

 Plants make us feel good!!

-- Flowers and trees add value to property and communities
+Flowers and trees provide food, shelter and water for pollinators and other critters and add value to property and communities.

-- According to a Japanese study, neighbors who are outside tending their flower and vegetable gardens are a deterrent to burglaries.
+- According to a Japanese study, neighbors who are outside tending their flower and vegetable gardens bring a sense of community to their neighborhoods and are a deterrent to burglaries.
+And gardens make your yard a cool place for your friends to visit!

 At Barton’s, we are proud to be a small part of such a positive endeavor.